-The cross-sector project, Big Data, reviews current and emerging developments in big data skills, particularly in relation to data management, data analytics and data-driven decision-making, and identifies the related skills needs shared by multiple industry sectors.
+The cross-sector project, Big Data, reviewed current and emerging developments in big data skills, particularly in relation to data management, data analytics and data-driven decision-making to identify the related skills needs shared by multiple industry sectors.
+The project is now complete and led to the AISC approving the development of nine new big data cross sector units and two new skill sets which are housed in the Business Services Training Package.